 “As a result, marketers have more opportunities to reach consumers across channels, screens and formats.
 The opportunity has never been more exciting, but it’s also never been more complex.
 Over the years, Google ads have evolved from helping marketers connect with people on Google Search, to helping them connect at every step of the consumer journey through text, video, display and more.”

 That evolution included the introduction of additional advertising products, like DoubleClick, Analytics 360, DoubleClick for Publishers and DoubleClick Ad Exchange.
-As part of the recent rebranding, these services are being consolidated and simplified alongside Google Ads.
+As part of the recent rebranding, these services consolidate and simplify Google Ads.
 More on that below.

 Google AdWords Becomes Google Ads

-The Google AdWords rebranding is meant to demonstrate Google’s capabilities as an advertising platform go beyond copy – Google Ads represents the full range of campaign types available, including Search, Display, and Video.
+The Google AdWords rebranding demonstrates Google’s capabilities as an advertising platform.
+The rebrand goes beyond copy – Google Ads represents the full range of campaign types available, including Search, Display, and Video.

 Google Ads will also make it easier for small business owners to learn how to use the service and get started with online advertising.
 The default ad experience, Smart campaigns, allows small businesses to “create ads in minutes and deliver real results” It does so by tailoring the innovation and technology in Google Ads to small business owners, who may not be familiar with the lingo and user experience in the way that digital marketers are.
 Google shares the Smart campaigns experience in the video below:

 Does this mean that digital marketers who have years of experience with Google AdWords will suddenly find themselves client-less?
 Of course not.
-Smart campaigns represents an opportunity for small businesses owners to understand the power of online advertising and, eventually, they may turn to experienced marketers to take their campaigns to a more sophisticated level.
+Smart campaigns represent an opportunity for small businesses owners to understand the power of online advertising.
+Eventually, they may turn to experienced marketers to take their campaigns to a more sophisticated level.

 DoubleClick & Google Analytics 360 Suite Are Now Google Marketing Platform

-Google Marketing Platform is Google’s solution to digital marketers juggling changes in technology, an explosion of channels, formats, and data, and the need to put customers’ privacy first when it comes to planning and executing campaigns.
+Google Marketing Platform is Google’s solution to digital marketers juggling changes in technology.
+For example, the platform offers a solution accounting for an explosion of channels, formats, and data.
+Plus, the platform accommodates the need to put customers’ privacy first when it comes to planning and executing campaigns.
 The new service combines DoubleClick and Google Analytics “to help you plan, buy, measure and optimize digital media and customer experiences in one place.”

 According to Google, the new platform will help marketers deliver more effective advertising while respecting customers’ privacy and giving them control over their data.
 Google Marketing Platform will also include tools and insights to help marketers better understand their customers, a priority revealed in a recent Google survey of global marketing organizations.

-Google Marketing Platform features a new “Integration Center” to easily set up connections between products, like DoubleClick advertising and Google Analytics, so that marketers can use the insights and data gathered in Analytics to better inform their campaigns – all in one service.
-The platform also supports 100+ integrations with exchanges, measurement solutions, and other technology providers, making it simpler to choose what media to buy and how to measure it.
+Google Marketing Platform features a new “Integration Center” that easily connects multiple products.
+For example, now DoubleClick advertising and Google Analytics connect.
+This helps marketers apply insights and data gathered in Analytics and better inform their campaigns – all in one service.
+The platform also supports 100+ integrations with exchanges, measurement solutions and other technology providers.
+Ultimately, these steps make it simpler to choose what media to buy and how to measure it.

 Other changes that accompany the arrival of Google Marketing Platform include Search Ads 360 (formerly known as DoubleClick Search).
 Search Ads 360 will continue to help marketers plan, buy, and measure search campaigns across Google and other search engines.
 Google is also introducing Display & Video 360, which brings together features from display advertising products like DoubleClick Bid Manager, Campaign Manager, Studio and Audience Center, and allows marketers to execute ad campaigns, end-to-end, in one place.